saar1221/Rafi-BarberShop-App/README.md

-# pay attention  it takes time to load the GIF !!!!
+# pay attention it take some time to load the GIF!

+# DataBase :fireBase(cloud)
+*fireBase authentication for login and regester also add remember login and logout options *fireStore for making an appointment also add event listener on appointment so that the times and dates selected are always updated.

 # Rafi-BarberShop-App react native